EnterpriseDB/tpa/docs/src/INSTALL.md

 ## Packages

 [Subscribe to the "products/tpa/release" repository](https://techsupport.enterprisedb.com/software_subscriptions/add/products/tpa/)
-to install the latest TPAexec packages.
+to install the latest TPA packages.
 (Login to the EDB Customer Support Portal, add a subscription under Support/Software/Subscriptions, and follow the instructions to enable the repository on your system.)